 Our institute has much to celebrate and much on which to reflect.
 Allow us to share a few proud highlights.
 Early last year, the Collaborative Institute for Oceans, Climate and Security detailed its Program Director to the White House.
 Mr. Deerin Babb-Brott now serves as the Director of the National Ocean Council.
 It is most fitting; many of our objectives align.
 The National Ocean Council is addressing some of the most pressing challenges facing the ocean and our coasts and as President Obama has stated, “The ocean, our coasts, and the Great Lakes provide jobs, food, energy resources, ecological services, recreation, and tourism opportunities, and play critical roles in our Nation’s transportation, economy, and trade, as well as the global mobility of our Armed Forces and the maintenance of international peace and security.”
-More about the National Ocean Council.

 In another personnel change, Steve Crosby took a leave-of-absence as dean of the McCormack Graduate School of Policy and Global Studies to chair the Massachusetts Gaming Commission under Governor Deval Patrick.
 We welcome Ira A. Jackson, a Collaborative Institute advisor, as our new dean.
 I’ve had the pleasure of working with Mr. Jackson throughout 2012 in his capacity as advisor (see our full Council of Advisors) and his vision is very much in line with our hopes for the future of the Institute.
 Mr. Jackson was a 2011 Distinguished Scholar at MIT’s Legatum Center for Development and Entrepreneurship and, from 2006-2010, served as the dean of Claremont Graduate University's Peter F. Drucker & Masatoshi Ito Graduate School of Management.
 He is also the former director of the Center for Business and Government at Harvard University's John F. Kennedy School of Government.
 The McCormack Graduate School and the Collaborative Institute are lucky to have his involvement.